jiqunl/me/index.md

 - Machine Learning (ML) and Natural Language Processing (NLP).
 - Large Language Model (LLM) development and evaluation; LLMs-as-Judges; Generative Artificial Intelligence (GenAI).

-If you are interested, please email me at (**jiqunliu AT ou.edu**) with your CV and a brief description of your previous research experiences & current research interests.
+If you are interested, please email me at (**jiqunliu AT uwm.edu**) with your CV and a brief description of your previous research experiences & current research interests.

 #### Recent News:
 - **New Platform Released!!**: We are excited to release **ECHO**, an open, low-code platform that enables researchers across IR, HCI, social sciences, and humanities to run reproducible user studies and behavioral experiments involving Conversational AI with little to no coding.
 Our tutorial demo video is available [here](https://drive.google.com/file/d/1T16fFcsGkQIPIIHZsaMCFw8yEAn2V5ER/view). [[*Github Repo*](https://github.com/OUHCIRGroup/echo)][[*ArXiv Paper*](https://arxiv.org/pdf/2602.10295)][[Media](https://ou.edu/news/articles/2026/may/free-software-for-researching-human-ai-interactions)].